emremp/ElasticPresantation/PITCHME.md

 #### Elastic Search Technological Details
 Elasticsearch is developed in <strong>Java</strong> and is released as open source under the terms of the Apache License.
 Official clients are available in Java, .NET (C#), PHP, Python, Groovy and many other languages.

-+++
-#### Market
-Elasticsearch is the most popular enterprise search engine followed by Apache Solr, also based on Lucene.

 ---

 ## History